jbatch/trellolib/README.md

 ; like so

 (trello/trello-get (trello/get-lists test-client "<yourboardid>"))

+; You can get a board id by going to the board you like and copying ; it from the URL.
+It will look like https://trello.com/b/<boardid>/hello-world

 ; With this we can now create our card
 (def test-card {:name "This is my test card"